forattini-dev/s3db.js/README.md

 import * as dotenv from "dotenv";
 dotenv.config();

-import S3db from "s3db.js";
+import { S3db } from "s3db.js";
 ```

 ### Insights

 - This implementation of ORM simulates a document repository.
 Due to the fact that `s3db.js` uses `aws-sdk`'s' S3 api; all requests are GET/PUT as `key=value` resources.
 So the best case scenario is to access like a document implementation.

-- For better use of the <a href="#cache">`cache`</a> (and listing), the best ID format is to use sequential ids with leading zeros (eq: 00001, 00002, 00003) due to S3 internal keys sorting method.
+- For better use of the <a href="#cache">cache</a> and listing, the best ID format is to use sequential ids with leading zeros (eq: 00001, 00002, 00003) due to S3 internal keys sorting method.
+But you will need to manage this incremental ID by your own.

 ### Database